Child Support Frequently Asked Questions

 A: One important piece of information is the non-custodial parent's social security number.
 Other items would include place of employment, home and work address, date of birth and any prior court order information.
 If you are not receiving CALWorks, your most recent employment information would also be required.

-Q: Why is it important to establish paternity?
+Q: Why is it important to establish parentage?

-A: The Court cannot order the non-custodial parent to pay child support until paternity is legally established.
+A: The Court cannot order the non-custodial parent to pay child support until parentage is legally established.
 It may also be important in regards to social security or veterans' benefits.

 Q: Can Child Support Services assist with health insurance?